meesterdude/stormglass/README.md

 => #<Stormglass::Value value=44.91, unit='C', description='Air temperature as degrees Celsius',
 unit_type='C', unit_types=["C", "F"], data_source='sg', data_sources=["sg", "dwd", "noaa", "wrf"]>
 ```
-we can work with the `response.find('7AM EST').air_temperature.value` directly, or call `to_s`
+we can work with the `response.find('7AM EST').air_temperature.value` directly (a Float), or call `to_s` for a pretty string

 ```
 response.air_temperature.to_s
 => "4.91 C"
 ```

 What if we want air temperature in Fahrenheit instead?
+No need to whip out the calculator, we've
+got you covered!

 ```
 response.air_temperature(unit_type: 'F')